 Three kinds of video data will be collected from the three corresponding cameras – overhead, scene, and Kinect.
 The overhead and scene video data will be reviewed and annotated by two researchers.
 The inter-rater reliability will be calculated using Cohen’s Kappa [14].
 The overhead video data will be used to score the participants’ prompt compliance and hand-washing performance.
 The scene video data will be used to evaluate the participants’ engagement during the whole activity.
 The effect of embodiment on engagement, compliance, and performance will then be explored qualitatively and quantitatively.
 C-statistic will be used for quantitative analysis [15].
 Visual analysis of level changes, slopes, and spread around slopes will be used for qualitative analysis [16].
 A statistician may be consulted to determine the best approach to data analysis.

-Audio data will also be recorded from the overhead camera.
+Audio data will also be recorded from the scene camera.
 This data will be used for determining the kinds of prompts the parent uses during all phases and for determining the kinds of verbal interactions the child initiates towards the robot or virtual avatar during the intervention phases.

 The Kinect video data will not be annotated.
 Instead, it will be used to evaluate the automatic gaze estimation algorithm that we developed.
 Specifically, the Kinect video data will be used by the gaze estimation algorithm as input and the output predictions will be compared with annotations of the scene video data to derive the algorithm’s prediction accuracy.